Zaporizhzhia: Industry

 Zaporizhzhia is an important industrial centre of Ukraine, the country's main car manufacturing company, the Motor-Sich aircraft engine manufacturer.
 Well supplied with electricity, Zaporizhzhia forms, together with the adjoining Donets Basin (Donbas) and the Nikopol manganese and Kryvyi Rih iron mines, one of Ukraine's leading industrial complexes.

 The city is a home of Ukraine's main automobile production centre, which is based at the Zaporizhzhia Automobile Factory (ZAZ), producing Ukrainian car brands such as Zaporozhets and Tavria.

 After the end of the Russian Revolution, the city became an important industrial centre.
 The presence of cheap labor and the proximity of deposits of coal, iron ore, and manganese created favorable conditions for large-scale enterprises of the iron and mechanical engineering industries.
 Today Zaporizhzhia is an important industrial centre of the region with heavy industry (particularly metallurgy), aluminium, and chemical industry.
 Cars, avia motors and radioelectronics are manufactured in the city.
 The port of Zaporizhzhia is important for transshipment for goods from the Donbas.

-Zaporizhstal, Ukraine's fourth largest steel maker, and ranking 54th in the world, is based in the city.
+Zaporizhstal, Ukraine's fourth largest steelmaker, and ranking 54th in the world, is based in the city.